 As pack hierarchy is so well established, adults don't fight over food but typically wait for their turn to eat.
 Some pack members will stay behind during the hunt to guard the den and care for pups.
 In rare cases, pack members will even return to feed badly injured dogs that can't join the hunt.

-- Find out how ZSL is fighting to protect the African hunting dog
+- Find out how ZSL is fighting to protect the African wild dog

 - Learn more about our pack at ZSL Whipsnade Zoo